 Mortal Kombat: Deadly Alliance includes two mini-games: Test Your Might and Test Your Sight.
 Test Your Might is the mini-game from the original Mortal Kombat, where players have to tap buttons to build up a bar (which quickly decreases) until it reaches a certain point, at which the player presses another button and the character attempts to break the object.
 Test Your Sight (a name parody) forces the player to follow the movement of a set of cups in order to find the one with the Mortal Kombat logo hidden underneath it.

-Mortal Kombat: Deadly Alliance includes 12 starting playable characters, 9 unlockable characters (that must be bought from The Krypt), 2 secret characters, and 1 unplayable sub-boss.
+The main roster of Mortal Kombat: Deadly Alliance includes 12 starting characters, 9 unlockable characters (that must be bought from The Krypt), 2 secret characters, and 1 unplayable sub-boss.

 Both ports for the Game Boy Advance feature different rosters (with the Tournament Edition version including three bonus characters, one of whom makes her fighting game debut).
 Only Scorpion, Shang Tsung, and Quan Chi appear in both versions.